 - The City enforces the Energy Code.
 The Chief Building Official requires all construction projects to conduct duct leakage and blower door tests and complete housewrap inspections to ensure the structures that are being erected are meeting efficiency requirements.
 See the Permits and Inspections page for more details.

 - Parking lots in the City have a minimum amount of landscaping required.
 Even though parking lots are a necessary part of development, the regulations promote cooling/shading and aesthetic improvements.
 There are also opportunities allowed in the code to create less parking through a shared parking analysis.
 Some uses demand parking at different hours than others—think offices and restaurants.
 That allows developers to better collocate uses on sites and take advantage of their parking demand to develop fewer total spaces than had they been developed separately.

 - The City of Chamblee provides its own municipal recycling and yard debris collection services for residential and City facilities.
 The City also collects nontraditional materials such as ink cartridges and rechargeable batteries at every third Saturday of the month.
-See the Electronics Recycling page for more details.
+See the Electronics Recycling and the Yard Waste Collection pages for more details.

 - The City collaborated with Keep Chamblee Beautiful to host its first of many recurring Household Hazardous Waste (HHW) events at Plaza Fiesta in August.
 The City will host the event annually in August.
 Check back for details about next year's event.

 - The City partners with other organizations in the City to promote a sustainable Chamblee, including Keep Chamblee Beautiful and students at Chamblee Charter High School.
 Not only do the students volunteer for park clean-ups and recycling events, we've also engaged the Environmental Science Club to serve an ongoing advisory role in our planning efforts.
 Currently, the students will be engaged to help make recommendations on the Multi-Modal Transportation Plan.